My journey from the UK to Singapore was like being stuck in one of Dante’s circles of hell .

 A few seats ahead I hear a woman tell the man next to her “I said we should have booked business class” the eternal regret of not really wanting to spend potentially £2000 more each on a long haul for yes a comfy seat, yes in-flight entertainment, yes free glass of bubbly to be sat near someone who smells like they live in drain, and let’s not forget that £2000 each is basically more than your spending money for your trip.

 So what’s the plan?
-My new solution is a motion sickness tablet and a neck pillow it cut my travel time from Singapore to Auckland from 10 hours to 2.
+My new solution is a motion sickness tablet and a neck pillow why? cause it cut my travel time from Singapore to Auckland from 10 hours to 2.
 I slapped on some “overnight” cream so my face didn’t dry up and yes everyone who was sat near me knows how many filings I have now but, guess what?
 I got off the plane ready for adventure!